-Consumers can submit an online complaint about a payday loan to the Consumer Financial Protection Bureau (CFPB).
-The CFPB is a federal agency established to protect consumers by carrying out federal consumer financial laws.
+Consumers can submit an online complaint about a payday loan to the Consumer Financial Protection Bureau (CFPB). (links offsite) The CFPB is a federal agency established to protect consumers by carrying out federal consumer financial laws.

 If you believe that a lender has violated the Truth in Lending Act, file a complaint with the Federal Trade Commission. (links offsite)